-Region 6 coordinates technical assistance and provides staff development for individuals who work with students who have speech-language disorders.
-Technical assistance includes information on best practices, eligibility, and current research that will enable licensed speech pathologists to remain current in their knowledge and skills.
+Region 6 coordinates technical assistance for individuals who work with students who have speech-language disorders.

 The Texas Speech-Language-Hearing Association (TSHA) is proud to share the first six modules of the new SLP-Assistant Guide.
 Two additional modules are currently in development.
 The purpose of the Guide is to enhance the knowledge, skills, and competencies of SLP Assistants.

 The Guide modules should be accessed by both SLP Assistants and be SLPs who provide supervision for SLP Assistants.
 In addition new as well as experienced SLPs may find the content of the Guide helpful to refresh and update their knowledge and skills.